nuntius-rex/elithica-amd/README.md

 <p>The Elithica mode of building web structures involves a simple modular approach.</p>

 <p>The SPA application is built in components made of two files.
-First, an html template file, and second, a JavaScript view model.
+First, an html template file, and second, a JavaScript view model.</p>

-  The Header you see above in read is built as follows.</p>
+<p>The Header you see in the preview above in red is built as follows.</p>

 <p>Here are example names:
   <ul>